atiyakhan15/Pneumonia-Detection-Using-Deep-Learning/README.md

 2.Medical report generation using a visual language model (VLM) 3.Semantic image retrieval using medical image embeddings and a vector database

-Here is a **reframed and expanded paragraph** that accurately reflects the **complete end-to-end implementation of all three tasks (classification, report generation, and retrieval)**, while maintaining an academic and research-oriented tone suitable for a PhD/postdoctoral submission:

 This work presents a comprehensive end-to-end AI framework for pneumonia analysis using the PneumoniaMNIST dataset, integrating image classification, medical report generation, and semantic image retrieval.
 In the first stage, a convolutional neural network–based classifier is developed to distinguish between normal and pneumonia chest X-ray images using a rigorously designed training, validation, and testing pipeline.
 Medical-image–specific preprocessing, data augmentation, and systematic evaluation using accuracy, precision, recall, F1-score, and ROC-AUC demonstrate the robustness of the classification model, while confusion matrix analysis and failure case visualization provide insights into model limitations.